monsoonmaelstrom/book2/book2.md

 “It seems like *you’re* the one that shouldn’t be snooping,” Amelia retorts.

 “Yeah.
 Well.”
-It’s a valid statement to which I have no good response.
+It’s a valid statement to which I have no good response, especially since I intend to continue snooping.

 “Did you know Liam told Peter that?”